 As for proper shot sizes, doves are not difficult to bring down if hit squarely.
 It takes only a few pellets to down doves.
 Hunters should concentrate on using smaller shot sizes which offer more pellets and create dense patterns, which are effective on fast-moving birds.
 Dove hunters should stick to smaller shot sizes – No. 7 ½, 8, or 9.

 Perhaps the best all-around and most common 12-gauge shot shell used in the dove fields is a 1 or 1 1/8 ounce load of 7 ½.
 During the early dove season, a good shot shell is No. 8, followed up with a 7 ½ for longer shots.
-No. 8 and even No. 9 shot if it can be found make good dove loads.
 Many dove hunters shy away from the 8 and 9 shells as they believe the loads aren’t enough to bring down doves.
 However, these shells do pack enough punch for those early September gray birds.

 Heavier loads allow for longer shots, so as the season progresses hunters can switch to loading No. 7 or even 6 depending on the conditions.
 The smaller No. 8 pellets are perfect for mourning doves, while 6, 7 or 7 ½ make good on knocking down the larger white-winged doves and Eurasian collared doves.